Why India’s recent report on a fall in out-of-pocket health expenditure may not be accurate

 The way ahead

-There is insufficient evidence that those involved in the production of National Health Authority estimates made efforts to investigate this paradox while witnessing a reduction in their out-of-pocket expense estimates without any sizeable improvement in governmental spending on the health sector.
+There is insufficient evidence that those involved in the production of National Health Accounts estimates made efforts to investigate this paradox while witnessing a reduction in their out-of-pocket expense estimates without any sizeable improvement in governmental spending on the health sector.

 Hence there is a lack of evidence to claim that government investments in the health sector have led to a reduction in the burden of out-of-pocket expenses on health in Indian households.